stefanzan/gin/README.md

 gin (forked from [gin](https://github.com/codegangsta/gin) )[![wercker status](https://app.wercker.com/status/f413ccbd85cfc4a58a37f03dd7aaa87e "wercker status")](https://app.wercker.com/project/bykey/f413ccbd85cfc4a58a37f03dd7aaa87e)
 ========

+`gin` is a simple command line utility for live-reloading Go web applications.
+Just run `gin` in your app directory and your web app will be served with `gin` as a proxy. `gin` will automatically recompile your code when it detects a change.
+Your app will be restarted the next time it receives an HTTP request.

+`gin` adheres to the "silence is golden" principle, so it will only complain if there was a compiler error or if you succesfully compile after an error.

 ## Motivation of Fork

  - my main go file is under src/main/main.go.
 Normally I use `go build -o bin/main main` which is not workable under the origianl gin.